MaptimeSEA/gis-day-2015/slides.md

 ![alt text](assets/Tools.png "Tools!")

 Note: Christy:
-Talk about not only software, but data, like open street map.
+Here are some of the foss tools we use in maptime.
+For every proprietary geospatial software, there is likely an open source option too. and not only software, but data, like open street map.

 ## Is FOSS for Beginners?